Cyber attack on ICRC: What we know

 When did we find out about this attack?

-A specialist cyber security company hired by ICRC to support us in protecting our systems detected an anomaly on ICRC servers that contained information relating to the global Red Cross and Red Crescent Movement's Restoring Family Links services.
-We then did a deep data dive and determined on 18th of January that hackers had been inside these systems and had access to the data on them.
+A specialist cyber security company hired by ICRC to support us in protecting our systems detected an anomaly on ICRC servers that contained information relating to the International Red Cross and Red Crescent Movement's Restoring Family Links services.
+We then did a deep data dive and determined on 18 January that hackers had been inside these systems and had access to the data on them.

 How long were the hackers inside our systems?